lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 ---
 ## What I Built

-I built two things over four days: a real-time supervisor dashboard where you can monitor and intervene in AI phone calls, and the backend infrastructure that makes it work.
+I built two things: a real-time supervisor dashboard where you can monitor and intervene in AI phone calls, and the backend infrastructure that makes it work.

 The dashboard is what supervisors actually see and use.
 The backend is what solves the hard problems - conversation history, ghost call prevention, and real-time synchronization.
 I built two different views because, honestly, I wasn't sure which one would actually be useful in practice.